OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ## Android Architecture

-[Android](https://en.wikipedia.org/wiki/Android_(operating_system)) is a Linux-based open source platform developed by the [Open Handset Alliance](https://www.openhandsetalliance.com/) (a consortium lead by Google), which serves as a mobile operating system (OS).
+[Android](https://en.wikipedia.org/wiki/Android_(operating_system) "Android (Operating System)") is a Linux-based open source platform developed by the [Open Handset Alliance](https://www.openhandsetalliance.com/) (a consortium lead by Google), which serves as a mobile operating system (OS).
 Today the platform is the foundation for a wide variety of modern technology, such as mobile phones, tablets, wearable tech, TVs, and other smart devices.
 Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through the Google Play store and other marketplaces.

 Android's software stack is composed of several different layers.
 Each layer defines interfaces and offers specific services.

 <img src="Images/Chapters/0x05a/android_software_stack.png" width="400px" />

 **Kernel:** At the lowest level, Android is based on a [variation of the Linux Kernel](https://source.android.com/devices/architecture/kernel) containing some significant additions, including [Low Memory Killer](https://source.android.com/devices/tech/perf/lmkd), wake locks, the [Binder IPC](https://source.android.com/devices/architecture/hidl/binder-ipc) driver, etc. For the purpose of the MASTG, we'll focus on the user-mode part of the OS, where Android significantly differs from a typical Linux distribution.
-The two most important components for us are the managed runtime used by applications (ART/Dalvik) and [Bionic](https://en.wikipedia.org/wiki/Bionic_(software)), Android’s version of glibc, the GNU C library.
+The two most important components for us are the managed runtime used by applications (ART/Dalvik) and [Bionic](https://en.wikipedia.org/wiki/Bionic_(software) "Android (Bionic)"), Android’s version of glibc, the GNU C library.

 **HAL:** On top of the kernel, the Hardware Abstraction Layer (HAL) defines a standard interface for interacting with built-in hardware components.
 Several HAL implementations are packaged into shared library modules that the Android system calls when required.
 This is the basis for allowing applications to interact with the device's hardware.
 For example, it allows a stock phone application to use a device's microphone and speaker.